JoySkipper/GBT_RFI_pipeline/README.md

 3.) --upload_to_database decides if you'd like to upload the produced data to an SQL database.
 If this is selected, you will need to provide 4 arguments:

-    a.) host_name: the host name of the machine that the SQL database that you would like to upload your data to lives on
+    a.) host_name: the host name of the machine containing the SQL database that you would like to upload your data to

     b.) database_name: the name of that SQL database that you would like to upload your data to